 - Environment Agency regulatory guidance for operators of permitted municipal waste incinerators.
 The guidance can be found here.

 Update on REA events

-If any of you have registered for our renewable energy and clean technology events, I have to inform you that we have made some important decisions to reschedule them, for our member and staff wellbeing.
-You can find the full details on our Events page.
+If you have registered for our renewable energy and clean technology events, you need to be aware that we have made some important decisions to reschedule them, for our member and staff well-being.
+Most events or training have gone online in one form or another, with the core conferences postponed till 2021.
+You can find the full details on our Events section.

 The REA’s Business Continuity

 Some of you will already be aware that the REA has now moved from 80 Strand to new offices in Brettenham House, 2-19 Lancaster Place, London WC2E 7EN.